Online Safety & Safeguarding

 As an organisation using disclosure information for the purpose of assessing an applicant’s suitability for employment purposes we undertake to treat all applicants fairly.
 We undertake not to discriminate unfairly against any subject of a disclosure on the basis of a conviction or other information revealed.

 A disclosure should only be requested after a thorough risk assessment has indicated that one is both proportionate and relevant to the position concerned.
-For those positions where a disclosure is required, all application forms, job adverts, and recruitment briefs will contain a statement that a Disclosure will be requested.
+For those positions where a disclosure is required, all application forms, job adverts, and recruitment briefs will contain a statement that a disclosure check will be requested.

-Unless the nature of the position allows us to ask questions about your entire criminal record, we will only ask about “Unspent” convictions as defined in the Rehabilitation of Offenders Act 1974.
+Unless the nature of the position allows us to ask questions about your entire criminal record, we will only ask about “unspent” convictions as defined in the Rehabilitation of Offenders Act 1974.

 We ensure that all those within the company who are involved in the recruitment process have been suitably trained to identify and assess the relevance and circumstances of offences.
 We also ensure that they have received appropriate guidance and training in the relevant legislation relating to the employment of ex-offenders, e.g. The Rehabilitation of Offenders Act 1974.